 Students are expected to complete both their junior and senior years consecutively at MSMS.
-Since a student must earn a minimum of 13 units while at MSMS, only rising juniors are eligible to attend.
-No provisions exist for allowing seniors to enter.
+Since a student must earn a minimum of 13 units while at MSMS, only rising juniors are eligible to earn admission.

 Students are not allowed to withdraw from MSMS, attend another high school, and then return to MSMS to continue their junior year or re-enroll for their senior year unless special permission is granted by the Executive Director for extenuating circumstances.